lrtsuser/LRTS/README.md

 ## Scripts

-`scripts` folder contains our code for continuing download more test-suite runs from the curated project.
+`scripts` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation and experiment scripts.

 **We are preparing and releasing our technique implement and experiment analysis code.**